natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Ki-43-II.md

 '''Enemies worth noting:'''

-* Typhoon Mk Ia: this is a very capable opponent, it is quite fast, climbs good, manoeuvres alright and has 12 x 7.7 mm MGs that can fatally damage the Ki-43.
+* [[Typhoon Mk Ia]]: this is a very capable opponent, it is quite fast, climbs good, manoeuvres alright and has 12 x 7.7 mm MGs that can fatally damage the Ki-43.
 If you are attacking, get an altitude advantage first and BnZ it.
 If you are being attacked by it, evade its first pass and immediately start a turnfight.
 You need to deploy combat / takeoff flaps, or even landing flaps if needed to push your turn rate to the limit.
 Several circles are needed, don't panic to see the Typhoon keeping up with your turns at first.
 With appropriate flaps, the Ki-43 will slowly out turn it, allowing you to get onto its tail.
 The Typhoon overall resembles a Hurricane, except its symbolic giant intake below the engine.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"